Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Comparisons

 \begin{itemize} \item In an attempt to develop a 3D visualization program that returns the region of geospace (e.g., plasma sheet, interplanetary medium, plasmasphere) given an arbitrary position, we implemented the models used by SSCWeb \cite{SSCWeb} and attempted to validate our work by comparing our predicted regions at the positions provided by its web service for spacecraft.
-Although our predictions were generally consistent, we were unable to reproduce the exact time at which a spacecraft crossed from one region to another.
-After a search for errors in our model implementation failed to explain the differences, we realized that the discrepancies were due to the software that we used for reference-frame transformation differing from that used by SSCWeb.
+Although our predictions were generally consistent, we were unable to reproduce the exact time at which a spacecraft crossed{is predicted to cross} from one region to another.
+After a search for errors in our model implementation failed to explain the differences, we realized that the discrepancies were due to the software that we used for reference-frame transformation differing from that used by SSCWeb. \add[r2]{Although the uncertainty in the models is much larger than the uncertainty due to the differences in the transform implementations, the transform differences led to difficulty in validating that our implementation of an idealized model matched that of SSCWeb.
+That is, ideally, one does not want to report that an implementation matches the original implementation except for errors that could be due to differences in how reference frame transforms are implemented.}

 \item Not all global magnetosphere simulation models are executed in the same reference frame.
 To compare two models, the solar wind input must be transformed to the simulation reference frame, and simulated variables from both models must be transformed into the same reference frame for comparison.
-The uncertainty associated with this transformation must be known to determine the difference in the model output attributable to the simulation algorithm. \end{itemize}
+The uncertainty associated with transformations must be known to determine the difference in the model output attributable to the simulation algorithm. \end{itemize}

 The fact that different software libraries provide different options for reference frames is indirect evidence that differences can matter.
-For example, \texttt{SpacePy} \cite{SpacePy} provides multiple options for computing the \texttt{MAG} system, which have angular differences of ${\sim}0.01^\circ$, and \texttt{SunPy} \cite{SunPy} has options for how the \texttt{GEI} frame is computed.
+For example, SpacePy \cite{SpacePy} provides multiple options for computing the \texttt{MAG} system, which have angular differences of ${\sim}0.01^\circ$, and SunPy \cite{SunPy} has options for how the \texttt{GEI} frame is computed.
 A general finding is that differences in transform results within a single library, with different options for the transform, are on the order of, or smaller than, differences in transform results between two different software libraries.
 As a result, improvements in how a transform is computed within a single library are lost when comparing data computed with a different library.

 Even if the uncertainty associated with how a given reference frame was implemented is small relative to that of the measurements, we suggest that it is illogical for two data providers to report the location of a spacecraft that differs by more than what is expected due to numerical precision unless the reason for differences is clearly documented and ideally evident in the name of the dataset, e.g., by including the word ``preliminary".
 A recommendation for addressing this is given in section~\ref{sect:ephemeris-version}.